amarillier/KrankyBearVBAInspector/README.md

 ## License

-This tool is provided as-is for inspecting VBA code compatibility.
+This tool is provided as-is under the GNU GPL 3.0 license for inspecting VBA code compatibility.

 ## Contributing